pharmpy/pharmpy/docs/modeling.rst

    model.update_source()
    print_model_diff(model_ref, model)

 You can also provide a custom eta name, i.e the name of the internal representation of the eta in Pharmpy.
+For example, if you want to be able to use the NONMEM name.

 .. jupyter-execute::